manpages/role./fantasy2.md

         weapons reaload as a standard action)*.

 #### Crawling (resource restoration | elusiveness, consequences of harm)

+   + **Run, Tordek, run!**: Pay 1 crawling point: Both speeds of a target character who forfieted an encounter becomes equal to respecting speeds of the character with the highest respecting speeds among characters who participated in this encounter for the amount of minutes equal to your crawling.

-   + Grant 1 *crawling* temorary hit point to yourself and each friendly character resting with you over a short rest *(To short rest, spend one hour not engaged in a combat)*.
+   + **Restoration**: Pay 1 crawling point: Grant 1 *crawling* temorary hit point to target character over a short rest *(To short rest, spend one hour not engaged in a combat)*.
 No retry *(the same character can't try this several times before taking at least a short rest)*

+   + **Crawljitsu**: Pay 1 crawling ponit: Gain a *competence* emblem with "You gain bonus equal to your *crawling* to your perception and stealth dp".
+     *(Emblem — continuous effect that lasts until the beginning of next full rest, some emblems have triggers and they disappear when triggered)*

+   + **Endure distractions**: Make a DC 1 *crawling + 1dp* check to continue an interrupted short rest.
+No retry.

+   + **Mental map**: Make a DC 1 *crawling + 1dp* check to ignore traveling-based confusion while crawling.

+   + **Tomb raider's craft**: Make a DC 1 *crawling* check to accomplish one of the following —

+      + detect or set up item level 1 traps or secret doors;

+      + apply level 1 poison;

-   + Make a DC 1 *crawling + elusiveness* check to detect or set up traps or secret doors; or apply poison; or use grappling hook or a rope swiftly to perform a simple action; for items with item level 1, minorly hidden secret door or posion with item level 1
+      + use grappling hook or a rope as a standard to perform a simple *(under circumstances)* action.

+      + grant 1 *crawling* temporary structural point to an equipment or crawling gear.
+At all times you can spend a short rest to restore 1 structural point of an equipment or crawling gear.

+   + **Tomb raider's knowledge**: Make a DC 1 *crawling* check to determine a minor fact about a construction, a piece of architecture, a dungeon room, a treasure, an equipment, a gear, a poison, tactical properties of terrain, etc. At all times you know how to set up camps and take care of equipment and gear.

 #### Travel (distance | pathfinding, speed)